Perspective | A Black Jesus is at the center of a ‘Passion’ that transfigures the listener

 What does it mean to behold a circle of non-Black performers pantomiming mob violence against the only Black body in the frame, only to later sing, “Who has struck you thus, my Savior, and with torments so evilly used You?”

-Or take Verse 22 — the “hinge” of the Passion’s palindrome, where opposites compress into a molten core of wrong: “Your cell is the throne of grace,/ the sanctuary of all the righteous;/ for if you had not undergone slavery,/ our slavery would have been eternal.”
+Or take Verse 22 — the “hinge” of the “Passion’s” palindrome, where opposites compress into a molten core of wrong: “Your cell is the throne of grace,/ the sanctuary of all the righteous;/ for if you had not undergone slavery,/ our slavery would have been eternal.”

 It’s not hard to envision George Floyd, Trayvon Martin and other Black men and boys whose deaths stoked calls for justice as martyrs.
 But the plea for White absolution that plays out?
 There’s something inherently point-missing about it.
 There’s an awkwardness, a cringe factor, a harrowing naivete that rears up through the text.
-It’s an emotional aggression that plays like a counterpoint to the physical violence of the Passion.
+It’s an emotional aggression that plays like a counterpoint to the physical violence of the “Passion.”
 (Do I dare coin the term micropassions?)

 Perhaps the most profound aspect of “Transfigured” is its insistence that viewers experience the absurdity of our sincerely held expectation of absolution through complicity.
-“What “transfigures” here isn’t the Passion, per se, but the White experience of the Passion, transposed into a visual vernacular that’s viscerally upsetting.
+“What “transfigures” here isn’t the “St. John Passion,” per se, but the White experience of the “Passion,” transposed into a visual vernacular that’s viscerally upsetting.
 It’s a passion play, an indictment of injustice and an unflattering reflection of how we — the White we — respond as viewers.

-How quickly the abstractions of the Passion can snap into something knowable — borderline documentary — just by changing the lens.
+How quickly the abstractions of the “Passion” can snap into something knowable — borderline documentary — just by changing the lens.

-With its one casting tweak, “Passion Transfigured” demands that White viewers inhabit the Passion differently, more consequentially, uncomfortably: that they commit Judas’s betrayal, participate in Peter’s denial, sit quietly like an audience as the crowd turns violent, and hear it all couched in the beauty of Bach and the promise of salvation.
+With its one casting tweak, “Passion Transfigured” demands that White viewers inhabit the “Passion” differently, more consequentially, uncomfortably: that they commit Judas’s betrayal, participate in Peter’s denial, sit quietly like an audience as the crowd turns violent, and hear it all couched in the beauty of Bach and the promise of salvation.

-It calls on the group that I’ll call “Us” to not just hear the Passion, but to actually listen to it, regardless of who is suffering, regardless of who is singing.
+It calls on the group that I’ll call “Us” to not just hear the “Passion,” but to actually listen to it, regardless of who is suffering, regardless of who is singing.

 Passion Transfigured Streaming through Sunday at thethirteenchoir.org.